https://propellerads.com/publishers/?ref_id=mNXh

 Tiniest Edible Fish – Sinarapan (Mistichthys luzonehsis)

-The presence of this fish is attributed to the unique character of the lake, as the only body of water in the world where such species of freshwater fish can be found.
-People often mistake this fish for “Tabios”; however, Sinarapan and Tabios are different fish species.
+The presence of this fish is attributed to the unique character of the lake, which is the only body of water in the world where such species of freshwater fish can be found.
+People often mistake this fish for “Tabios; however, Sinarapan and Tabios are different fish species.
 Tabios has its scientific name of Pandaka Pygmaea, while Sinarapan is Mistichthys luzonehsis.

-Tabios is common and found in several bodies of fresh water, like creeks, streams, and rivers in the Philippines.
+Tabios is common in the Philippines and is found in several bodies of fresh water, such as creeks, streams, and rivers.
 Sinarapan is only in Buhi Lake.

-One can hardly see this fish swimming in the water because of its tiny size and transparent request timeoucolor.
+One can hardly see this fish swimming in the water because of its tiny size and transparent color.

 View more images below: